 I was intrigued.

-Nimbin is known as being Australia’s hippie town, and is also often referred to as the “weed town” of Australia.
+Nimbin is known as Australia’s hippie town, and is also referred to as the “weed capital” of Australia.
 It was set up in the 60s by counter-culture enthusiasts as a hippie town away from the hustle and bustle of city living.
 In Nimbin, Australia’s hippies could wear tie-dye, smoke weed and practice yoga to their heart’s content.

 I wanted to see what Nimbin was all about.

 Heading over to Youtube, I checked out Christianne from Backpacking Bananas’ Nimbin road trip video.
-I was taken in by colourful buildings and the beautiful nature surrounding the town, and took a mental note of it.
+I was taken in by colourful buildings and the beautiful nature surrounding the town, and instantly booked myself onto a Nimbin day trip bus tour.

 Getting to Nimbin from Byron Bay